Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Results

 Two observations.
 First, logistic regression is perfectly deterministic (inflation = 0.000 at all K), as expected from its convex loss surface.
 The seed effect is entirely an artifact of stochastic selection.

 Second, RF seed inflation follows a logarithmic dose-response:

 The regression is fit to 5 dose levels (\(K = 5, 10, 25, 50, 100\)), each aggregated over 1,965 datasets. \(R^2\) is computed on the 5 aggregated means, not on 1,965 individual observations.
-The logarithmic form is predicted by extreme value theory: the expected maximum of K draws from a distribution grows as \(O(\log K)\) for exponential-type tails (\citeproc{ref-gumbel1958statistics}{Gumbel 1958}).
+The logarithmic form is an empirical fit (\(R^2 > 0.99\)), not a derived law.
 Extrapolation beyond the tested range (\(K = 5\)--\(100\)) is speculative, but the logarithmic trend means the inflation only grows worse.
-A researcher reporting ``best of 100 seeds'' is not engaging in harmless hyperparameter tuning --- the bias is predictable and monotonic in \(K\).
+A researcher reporting ``best of 100 seeds'' is not engaging in harmless hyperparameter tuning; the bias is predictable and monotonic in \(K\).